atosatto/ansible-dockerswarm/README.md

     docker_swarm_addr: "{{ hostvars[inventory_hostname]['ansible_' + docker_swarm_interface]['ipv4']['address'] }}"

-By default, the ip address for raft API will be taken from desired interface.
+Listen address for the Swarm raft API.
-You can setup listening address where the raft APIs will be exposed, overriding the `docker_swarm_addr` variable value in your playbook.
+By default, the ip address of `docker_swarm_interface`.

     docker_swarm_port: 2377

-Listening port where the raft APIs will be exposed.
+Listen port for the Swarm raft API.

     docker_group_name: "docker"
     docker_group_users:
       - "{{ ansible_user }}"

-Name of the Docker group and list of of users to be added to the `docker_group_name` to interact with the Docker daemon.
+Name of the Docker group and list of users to be added to `docker_group_name` to manage the Docker daemon.
 **NB**: The users must already exist in the system.

     skip_repo: false